 By Pimenta, A.; Carneiro, D.; Novais, P.; Neves, J.

-In our living, we often have a sense of being tired due to a mental or physical work, plus a feeling of performance degradation even in the accomplishment of simple tasks.
-However, these mental states are often not consciously felt or are ignored, an attitude that may result in human failures, errors and even in the occurrence of health problems or on a decrease in the quality of life.
-States of fatigue may be detected with a close monitoring of some indicators, such as productivity, performance or even the health states.
-In this work it is proposed a model and a prototype to detect and monitor fatigue based on some of these items.
-We focus specifically on mental fatigue, a key factor in an individual’s performance.
-With this approach we aim to develop leisure and work context-aware environments that may improve the quality of life and the individual performance of any human being.
+In our day to day, we often experience a sense of being tired due to mental or physical workload.
+Along with that, there is also a feeling of degrading performance, even after the completion of simple tasks.
+These mental states however, are often not felt consciously or are ignored.
+This is an attitude that may result in human error, failure, and may lead to potential health problems together with a decrease in quality of life.
+States of acute mental fatigue may be detected with the close monitoring of certain indicators, such as productivity, performance and health indicators.
+In this paper, a model and prototype are proposed to detect and monitor acute acute fatigue, based on non-invasive Humancomputer Interaction (HCI).
+This approach will enable the development of better working environments, with an impact on the quality of life and the work produced.